–Or get it now on console!! PC won’t get it until 10/24/2017… T. T

 That being said, I also understand the bias that I came from playing a good amount of Destiny 1 and learning all about the universe at this point, so coming back to it now is a nice blast of refreshing air with a nice tangy twist.
 But that’s how this is my own experience to share.

 A good example to compare between the games in the series is Zavala, Cayde and Ikora; they were stripped of their Light and forced into humility.
 There is so much more to know and learn about who they really are.
 Their humanity is brought out in Destiny 2.
-(I still miss Dinklebot, though…).
-They were just empty NPCs in D1.
-Boring and grindy.
+(I still miss Dinklebot, though

-The returning voice actors were amazing, as well.
+The returning voice actors were amazing.
 After the Light is taken from the returning cast, you can hear the desperation in the proud Zavala’s voice, the weakness in the irresponsible Cayde’s and the loss in Ikora’s condescending voice.
 These once great vanguard leaders now stand empty with one last life to die with, and their actors portray this very appropriately.

 Not to mention Amanda Holliday whose only role was to sell you ships and Sparrows in D1.
 (Yes, she plays a bigger role in D2).
 Of course, there are the new characters to mix things up and liven up the universe even more.
 They are all integral to the whole plot now.